 - 1. The State considers 50 pCi/l to be the level of concern for beta particles. - 2.
 Water containing more than 20 mg/l of sodium should not be used for drinking by people on severely restricted sodium diets.
 Water containing more than 270 mg/l of sodium should not be used for drinking by people on moderately restricted sodium diets. - 3.
 The level presented represents the 90th percentile of the 10 sites tested.
 A percentile is a value on a scale of 100 that indicates the percent of a distribution that is equal to or below it.
 The 90th percentile is equal to or greater than 90% of the copper values or lead values detected at your water system.
+In this case, 10 samples were collected at your water system and the 90th percentile value was 0.22 mg/l for copper and 0.00226 ug/l for lead.
 No samples tested above the action level for either lead or copper.